segmentio/topicctl/README.md

 ## Cluster access details

-### zk vs. broker APIs
+### ZooKeeper vs. broker APIs

 `topicctl` can interact with a cluster through either ZooKeeper or by hitting broker APIs directly.

-Broker APIs are used exclusively if the tool is run with either:
+Broker APIs are used exclusively if the tool is run with either of the following flags:

 1. `--broker-addr` *or*
 2. `--cluster-config` and the cluster config doesn't specify any ZK addresses

 In all other cases, i.e. if `--zk-addr` is specified or the cluster config has ZK addresses, then ZooKeeper will be used for most interactions.
-A few operations that are not possible via ZK will still use broker APIs, including:
+A few operations that are not possible via ZK will still use broker APIs, however, including:

 1. Group-related `get` commands: `get groups`, `get lags`, `get members`
 2. `get offsets`